Patient Guide

 Treatment

 Treatment length varies typically between 1-9 weeks of daily radiation treatments.
 This depends on the type of cancer and type of radiation.
 At least once each week you will sit down with Dr. Wooten for a weekly check.
 At this weekly check, you will discuss treatment.
-He will also educate and manage any side effects of therapy.
+She will also educate and manage any side effects of therapy.
 These weekly checks are on Monday.
 Dr. Wooten encourages you to bring family or caregivers on these days.
 It is a great opportunity to ask questions.

 There is no need to order studies during radiation to check if the radiation is working.
 These are done after treatment is finished.
 The daily imaging during radiation treatment are used for positioning.
 At your last treatment, we provide a date for your first follow-up visit.
 You will also celebrate your completion of therapy!